 Health Services Administration

 This concentration offers a combination of public health and health care administration classes that provides you with a multifaceted understanding of the administrative and business aspects of health care.
+The curriculum is comprised of specifically targeted courses, with a goal to graduate highly qualified health care administrators.
 Use the skills learned in the curriculum to pursue leadership roles in both governmental and non-governmental settings.